 Her style & technique are primarily influenced by her artist family, Karen & Bonnie.
 After studying many mediums & styles of painting and sculpture, she now works primarily in watercolor in a traditional Flemish style of working “in miniature”.
 Rebecca’s works range in size from 30″ x 40″ to 1″ x 1″.
 She is particularly enjoys painting small miniature works, “When painting these small pieces, I am always amazed at how they develop so quickly.”

-Rebecca has been associated with (DSWF) David Shepherd Wildlife Artist of the Year exhibition (UK), a signature member of the (SoNHA) Society of Natural History Artists (UK), (TWASI) The Wildlife Art Society International (UK), a signature member of the (SAA) Society of Animal Artists (NYC), a signature member of (AFC) Artists for Conservation (Canada), (IGOR) The International Guild of Realism (Scottsdale), (AAA) Allied Artists of America (nyc), (CLWAC) Catharine Lorillard Wolfe Art Club (nyc), (AWS) American Watercolor Society (nyc), (APA) American Plains Artists, & the (PSOA) Portrait Society of America.
+Rebecca has been associated with (DSWF) David Shepherd Wildlife Artist of the Year exhibition (UK), (TWASI) The Wildlife Art Society International (UK), a signature member of the (SAA) Society of Animal Artists (NYC), a signature member of (AFC) Artists for Conservation (Canada), (IGOR) The International Guild of Realism (Scottsdale), (AAA) Allied Artists of America (nyc), (CLWAC) Catharine Lorillard Wolfe Art Club (nyc), (AWS) American Watercolor Society (nyc), (APA) American Plains Artists, & the (PSOA) Portrait Society of America.
 She was named “Artist of the Year” by Mn Ducks Unlimited for 2006, artist of the 2007 & 2009 Illinois Habitat Conservation prints & stamps.
 Rebecca was also chosen for Southwest Art’s “21 Under 31” for 2010.
 Some of the miniature art societies the artist is also involved in include the (MPSGS) Miniature Painters, Sculptors, & Gravers Society, (MASF) Miniature Art Society of Florida, (HS) Hilliard Society of Miniaturists, the British Society of Miniaturists, & others.

 Commissions include Harvard’s ‘Who Mentored You?’ program, the Butler Institute of American Art (for the permanent collection), The Hartford, & others.
-Public collection purchases include the AL Wildlife Federation, Miniature Art Soc. of FL, IL Dept. of Natural Resources, and private collections in the United States, Canada, Australia, Scotland, France, England, & Germany.
-Rebecca has also shown in some of the US and Britain’s most prestigious galleries and museums including the Smithsonian, Nature in Art (UK), Mall Galleries (London), Gilcrease, & others with planned exhibitions in The Netherlands, Singapore and Dubai.
+Public collection purchases include the AL Wildlife Federation, Miniature Art Soc. of FL, IL Dept. of Natural Resources, and private collections in the United States, Canada, Australia, Scotland, France, England, Germany, & the Middle East.
+Rebecca has also shown in some of the US and Britain’s most prestigious galleries and museums including the Smithsonian, Nature in Art (UK), Mall Galleries (London), Gilcrease, & others.
 She regularly earns coveted honors for her work in international exhibitions in the states and abroad.